-- 1.2.
-On 3 April 2020, the ACCC granted a conditional interim authorisation under subsection 91(2) of the Act1, which was revoked on 20 May 2020 and replaced with a new conditional interim authorisation (see below for further details). - 1.3.
+- 1.3.
 On 13 July 2020, the Applicants confirmed that they are seeking authorisation for the conduct described in the interim authorisation decision dated 20 May 2020. - 1.4.
 The ACCC may grant authorisation which provides businesses with legal protection for arrangements that may otherwise risk breaching competition law but are not harmful to competition and/or are likely to result in overall public benefits.